 Our experience has shown that many first-year students experience similar challenges as they make the transition to their new lives on campus.

 Homesickness is a common struggle for many students.
-It is important to remember that what often hurts about being homesick is not simply that your student is away from home, but rather that he or she hasn’t made Duke another place to call home.
+It is important to remember that what often hurts about being homesick is not simply that your student is away from home, but rather that they haven't made Duke another place to call home.
 Returning home often (or focusing on wanting to be back home) can keep the homesick student from creating familiarity.
 Encourage your student to find places on campus to create routines, take study breaks, exercise, and enjoy a snack.
 Also, advocate that they take steps to make living spaces comfortable, with reminders of home and also pointers of the future.
-You can also suggest that your son or daughter join a new club or organization.
-Finally, ask about who your student has met and learn about his/her new relationships.
+You can also suggest that your student joins a new club or organization.
+Finally, ask about who your student has met and learn about their new relationships.